cmendible/azure.learning/fundamentals/slides/PITCHME.md

 ### @color[rgb(0, 127, 255)](What is cloud computing?)

-Cloud computing is renting resources, like storage space or CPU cycles, on another company's computers.
-You only pay for what you use.
-The company providing these services is referred to as a cloud provider.
-Some example providers are Microsoft, Amazon, and Google.
+- Cloud computing is renting resources, like storage space or CPU cycles, on another company's computers.
+- You only pay for what you use.

-The cloud provider is responsible for the physical hardware required to execute your work.
+- The cloud provider is responsible for the physical hardware required to execute your work.

 ---?image=fundamentals/slides/img/slide.png